Science Living Learning Community

 - Field trips and Guest presentations

-- Resident professor will hold office hours in Banks
+- Resident professor will hold office hours in your lounge

 - Develop a network of friends

-- Participate in social activities related to your major
+- Participate in social activities related to your major, like a behind-the-scenes tour of the St. Louis Zoo

 - Experience a residential setting that is an active, supportive, and exciting place to live and learn